-You can create a voice assistant or chatbot and embed it to a web app, website or webpage with Alan's voice assistant SDK for Web.
 In this tutorial, we will voice enable a simple webpage.
-You will be able to click the Alan button on the page, give custom voice commands and get Alan's responses.
+You will be able to click the voice assistant button on the page, give custom voice commands and get Alan’s responses.

 First, we need to sign up for Alan Studio — the web portal where we will create a dialog scenario, or the voice script, for our voice assistant.